Protea cynaroides

-The king protea is the national flower of South Africa.
-It also is the flagship of the Protea Atlas Project, run by the South African National Botanical Institute.

-The king protea has several colour forms and horticulturists have recognized 81 garden varieties, some of which have injudiciously been planted in its natural range.
-In some varieties the pink of the flower and red borders of leaves are replaced by a creamy yellow.
-This unusual flower has a long vase life in flower arrangements, and makes for an excellent dried flower.

 Protea cynaroides is adapted to survive wildfires by its thick underground stem, which contains many dormant buds; these will produce the new growth after the fire.

+The flower has a long vase life in flower arrangements, and makes for an excellent dried flower.

 Taxonomy

-Protea cynaroides is a species of protea in the huge family Proteaceae.
-The family comprises about 80 genera with about 1600 species.
-It has Gondwanan distribution, which means that it is mainly spread across the Southern Hemisphere, from Southern Africa, across to Australia, to South America, although certain species are also found in equatorial Africa, India, southern Asia and Oceania as well.
+Protea cynaroides is a species of Protea in the huge family Proteaceae.
+The family comprises about 80 genera with about 1,600 species.
+It has Gondwanan distribution, which means that it is mainly spread across the Southern Hemisphere, from Southern Africa, across to Australia, to South America, although certain species are also found in equatorial Africa, India, southern Asia, and Oceania as well.

 Protea cynaroides is further placed within the subfamily Proteoideae, which is found mainly in Southern Africa.
 This subfamily is defined as those species having cluster roots, solitary ovules and indehiscent fruits.
-Proteoideae is further divided into four tribes: Conospermeae, Petrophileae, Proteae and Leucadendreae.
+Proteoideae is further divided into four tribes: Conospermeae, Petrophileae, Proteae, and Leucadendreae.
 The genus Protea, and hence P. cynaroides, is placed under the tribe Proteae.

-Etymology
+Etymology and other names

 The name of the plant family Proteaceae as well as the genus Protea, both to which P. cynaroides belongs to, derive from the name of the Greek god Proteus, a deity that was able to change between many forms.
 This is an appropriate image, seeing as both the family and the genus are known for their astonishing variety and diversity of flowers and leaves.

 The specific epithet cynaroides refers to the artichoke-like appearance of the flower-heads: the artichoke belongs to the genus Cynara.

+It is also known as the king protea, giant protea, honeypot, or king sugar bush.

+Distribution

+The king protea is widely distributed in the southwestern and southern parts of Western Cape.